SKF-83,959

-SKF-83,959 is a synthetic benzazepine derivative used in scientific research which acts as an agonist at the D1–D2 dopamine receptor heteromer.
+SKF-83,959, a synthetic benzazepine derivative used in scientific research, acts as an agonist at the D1–D2 dopamine receptor heteromer.
 It behaves as a full agonist at the D1 protomer and a high-affinity partial agonist at the D2 protomer.
 It was further shown to act as an allosteric modulator of the sigma-1 receptor.
 SKF-83,959 additionally inhibits sodium channels as well as delayed rectifier potassium channels.
 SKF-83,959 is a racemate that consists of the R-(+)- and S-(−)-enantiomers MCL-202 and MCL-201, respectively.

 SKF-83,959 was described as a SNDRI.
-The synthesis has been described:
+The synthesis has been described.